President Biden addresses US jobs report as unemployment rate falls to 5.8%

-WASHINGTON (AP) — U.S. employers added 559,000 jobs in May, an improvement from April’s sluggish gain but still evidence that many companies are struggling to find enough workers as the economy rapidly recovers from the pandemic recession.
+WASHINGTON (NewsNation Now) — U.S. employers added 559,000 jobs in May, an improvement from April’s sluggish gain but still evidence that many companies are struggling to find enough workers as the economy rapidly recovers from the pandemic recession.

+“This is progress that’s pulling our economy out of the worst crisis in the last 100 years,” President Joe Biden said during his address Friday.

 Last month’s job gain was above April’s revised total of 278,000, the Labor Department said Friday.
 The unemployment rate fell to 5.8% from 6.1%.
+It’s the lowest level since the pandemic hit.

-“America is finally on the move again,” President Joe Biden said during his address Friday.
+“America is finally on the move again,” Biden said.
 “Now’s the time to accelerate the progress we’ve been making.
 Now’s the time to build on the foundation we’ve laid.”

 The speed of the rebound from the pandemic recession has caught employers off guard and touched off a scramble to hire.
 The reopening of the economy, fueled by substantial federal aid and rising vaccinations, has released pent-up demand among consumers to eat out, travel, shop, attend public events and visit with friends and relatives.